neuralmagic/sparseml/src/sparseml/transformers/sparsification/obcq/readme.md

 cd sparseml
 ```
 Perform one-shot using the OBCQ algorithm.
 The command takes the following parameters:

+positional arguments:
--  `model_path` a path to Hugging Face stub
+- `model` a path to Hugging Face stub
-- `dataset_name` Hugging Face dataset to extract calibration data from
+- `dataset_name` Hugging Face dataset to extract calibration data from.
+Example supported datasets: `{c4,evolcodealpaca,gsm8k,open_platypus,ptb,wikitext2}`

+options:
-- `num_samples` number of samples to extract from the dataset, defaults to 512
+- `--nsamples` number of samples to extract from the dataset, defaults to 512
-- `deploy_dir` the directory where the model will be saved, defaults to `obcq_deployment`
+- `--deploy-dir` the directory where the model will be saved, defaults to `obcq_deployment`
-- `recipe_file` the file containing the one-shot hyperparameters
-- `precision` precision to load model as, either auto (default), half or full
-- `eval_data` dataset to use for perplexity evalaution, or none to skip
+- `--eval` dataset to use for perplexity evalaution, or none to skip
-- `do_save` whether to save the output model to disk
+- `--save` whether to save the output model to disk
+- `--recipe` the file containing the one-shot hyperparameters
+- `--device` which device to load the model onto, either `cpu` or a specific `cuda:0`
+- `--precision` precision to load model as, either auto (default), half or full

+Example command:
 ```bash
 python sparsemlsrc/sparseml/transformers/sparsification/obcq/obcq.py TinyLlama/TinyLlama-1.1B-Chat-v0.4 open_platypus --recipe recipe.yaml --save True
 ```